vmware-archive/persistent-memory-projects/_posts/2020-01-24-Performance-Results.md

 post gives a summary of the various benchmarks performed.

 We use benchmarks from the Computer Language Benchmarks Game (CLBG) [4] to compare various pmem libraries.
-We also compare our Redis implementation against vanilla Redis and also with PMDK Redis [5].
+We also compare a Redis server implemented using go-pmem (go-redis-pmem) [8] against upstream Redis (C Redis) and also with PMDK Redis [5].

 ## Machine Configuration